 Skip to main content

-It won't be long now.
+Still, it won't be long now.
 Just a few edges here and there to clean up, possibly some places to retouch, and then it's onto the carbines and pallasch baskets.
 Blah, blah, blah.
-But it's nice to feel that old painting enthusiasm seeping back into my veins, I must admit.
+But it's nice to feel that old painting enthusiasm seep back into my veins, I must admit.

 -- Stokes